cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Depending on the run and how the regrets accumulate, the regret matching can figure this out immediately or it can take some time.
 Here are 10,000 sample runs of this scenario.

 The plots show the current strategy and average strategy over time of each of rock (green), paper (purple), and scissors (blue).
 These are on a 0 to 1 scale on the left axis.
 The black line measures the profit (aka rewards) on the right axis.
+The horizontal axis is the number of sample runs.
 The top plot shows how the algorithm can sometimes "catch on" very fast and almost immediately switch to always playing paper, while the second shows it taking about 1,500 games to figure that out.

 <img src="../assets/section2/gametheory/rps_fast1.png">